Cabana/Cabana-boilerplate/README.md

 Here is list of what the build script will do

 - Copy images from src/img to resources/img.
-- Copy images from src/fonts to resources/fonts.
+- Copy fonts from src/fonts to resources/fonts.
 - Concatenate and minify the JavaScript and place the results in resources/js/app.js.
 - Compile the SCSS into resources/css/app.css.
 - Replace paths.